There’s So Much Trash On Mount Everest That Nepal Is Banning Single-Use Plastics

 The Chinese side of the mountain has had its own trash troubles.
 The country banned non-climbers from the China side of the mountain this year as part of its effort to reduce the amount of waste in the area.
 According to Yahoo!, the ban doesn’t impact climbers who hold permits to scale the mountain, only “ordinary tourists” in the area.

 China also announced that it planned to work on removing some of the bodies that are still on the mountain.
-There are likely over 100 bodies on the mountain of the 300 climbers who have died attempting to scale its heights over the past six decades, according to The New York Times.
+There are likely over 100 bodies on the mountain, of the 300 climbers who have died attempting to scale its heights over the past six decades, according to The New York Times.